+Here’s how you can pasteurize eggs at home on the stove or in a sous vide circulator.
+Why Pasteurize Eggs?
+You may be wondering: why pasteurize eggs at all?
+The reason is salmonella.
+We largely associate salmonella with chicken meat, but raw and partially-cooked chicken eggs can carry salmonella bacteria, too.
+How big of a risk is salmonella infection via eggs?
 Vermouth: The Bar Cart Staple Every Cook Needs in the Kitchen.
 One of the greatest revelations I’ve had as a cook came after I switched from working in kitchens to writing about booze.

+Only as an avid Martini drinker, rather than a classically trained professional chef, did I realize that vermouth is among the most underused and underappreciated ingredients in any cook’s arsenal.
+The first serious restaurant I worked in focused on traditional French bistro dishes tweaked for modern palates by an old-school Bordeaux chef.
+Alcohol was no stranger in his recipes.
 An Archive of 3,000 Vintage Cookbooks Lets You Travel Back Through Culinary Time.
 By the time I got to high school, home economics classes had fallen out of favor: the boys, of course, considered them too “girly,” and the girls considered them enforcers of traditional gender roles wholly out of place in modern society.

 At that time, America’s widespread obsession with food still had a few years before its full bloom, and now I imagine that learning to cook has regained a certain cachet even among teenagers.
 But what of “home economics” itself, that curious banner that combines a definition of economics nobody now quite recognizes with the less-than-fashionable concepts of domesticity, practicality, and necessity?
 You can get a sense of the field’s history with a visit to the Cookbook and Home Economics Collection at the Internet Archive.
 If we dismissed whatever they taught in high school Home Ec as old-fashioned, then boy, the wisdom preserved in this corner of the Internet Archive exists on a whole other plane.

 Add a little salt—fine, a lot of salt—and you have the best 2-ingredient marinade on the planet.
 Since lactic acid is the “active ingredient,” most dairy-marinated meats rely on acidic characters like yogurt, buttermilk, and labneh rather than barely acidic heavy cream.
 Cream does both of these things beautifully and subtly.
 How to Make Sweet Potato Skins Taste Delicious.
 Eating Trash With Claire Eating Trash With ClaireThe series where Claire Lower convinces you to transform your kitchen scraps into something edible and delicious I have been getting a lot of emails lately.